vitejs/vite/docs/guide/api-plugin.md

 - **Type:** `(config: UserConfig) => UserConfig | null | void`
 - **Kind:** `sync`, `sequential`

   Modify Vite config before it's resolved.
 The hook receives the raw user config (CLI options merged with config file).
-It can return a partial config object that will be deeply merged into existing config, or directly mutate the config (if the default merging cannot acheive desired result).
+It can return a partial config object that will be deeply merged into existing config, or directly mutate the config (if the default merging cannot achieve the desired result).

   **Example**